 Tourism, Culture, Industry, Innovation

-As part of The Way Forward, Government is committed to a new Cultural Action Plan to help set priorities and key actions towards supporting and sustaining the cultural sector.
+Support for co-ops and social enterprise development delivers on commitments in The Way Forward to strengthen the province’s economic foundation, to deliver better services and better outcomes for residents.
 The Way Forward outlines all actions the Provincial Government is taking to achieve a strong, diversified province with a high standard of living, and can be viewed at thewayforward.gov.nl.ca.

 - 30 -